Pakistani Academy Selection Committee

 The Pakistani Academy Selection Committee (PASC) is a non-governmental selection committee of Pakistani film director, producers, writers, actors, distributors and exhibitors, headquartered in Karachi and Lahore.
 The PASC selects the Pakistani Official entry for the Academy Award for Best Foreign Language Film each year.
 However, submission is not bound to Foreign Language category, if meets with the eligibility requirements of Academy's rules, it is permissible for every competitive award.
-Sharmeen Obaid-Chinoy is a chairman and head of committee who overseen the final selection for Oscars and is a lifetime member of PASC.
-In 2013, committee shortlisted the four films.
+Emmy-nominated filmmaker Mohammed Ali Naqvi is the chairman and head of the committee who oversees the final selection for Oscars, as of 2023.

 Eligibility Criteria

 The PASC choose one film as Pakistan’s official submission for the, "Foreign Language Film Award."
 A foreign language film is defined as a feature-length motion picture produced outside the United States of America with a predominantly non-English dialogue track.

 The criteria for eligibility is as follows: